Last updated: 27 October 2025

 The Seasonal Worker Visa allows you to work in the UK for up to 6 months, and may mean that you can work in agriculture such as farming.
 The types of work you can do on the Seasonal Worker Visa include:

-• picking fruit and vegetables
+- picking fruit and vegetables

-• picking flowers or tree planting
+- picking flowers or tree planting

-• poultry (this means birds)
+- poultry (this means birds)

 Do not give a potential employer or sponsor money to make an application for a Seasonal Worker Visa until you know the details of the job you will be doing.
 Some people are charged huge amounts of money in recruitment fees which they then have to pay back.
 Try and agree the exact working hours, and costs of the accommodation you will be staying in before you arrive in the UK.
 Your employer must give you a certificate of sponsorship.

-For longer periods of work in the UK, you will generally need to apply for a Skilled Worker Visa, or a Health and Care Worker Visa
+For longer periods of work in the UK, you will generally need to apply for a Skilled Worker Visa, or a Health and Care Worker Visa.

 Skilled Worker Visa

-The Skilled Worker Visa has replaced what was the Tier 2 (General) Work Visa.
-To qualify for the Skilled Worker Visa, you must work for a Home Office-approved UK employer, have a ‘certificate of sponsorship’ from your employer with information about the job you’ve been offered.
-The job you’ve been offered must be on the list of eligible occupations, and be paid a minimum salary (this depends on the type of work you do).
+The job you’ve been offered must be on the list of eligible occupations, and must meet the salary threshold.
 You must be able to show that you can support yourself in the UK, and in addition to the application fee you will have to pay the Immigration Health Surcharge (see section below).

-There has been a ‘genuineness’ requirement added for the Skilled Worker Visa for applications submitted on or after 7 August 2023.
-This means that you have to show that you ‘genuinely intend’ and are able to work in the role you have been sponsored to work in.
+You must also show that you ‘genuinely intend’ and are able to work in the role you have been sponsored to work in.
 It also means that you must not intend to take employment in any other role other than the one you have been sponsored for.

 Health and Care Worker Visa